This article is going to talk about how to write baby shower thank you cards after having your baby shower.

 Along with the name of the person or group that gave you the newborn gift the introductions adds a personalized touch to the thank you card.

-There's a couple ways you could start it.
+There are a couple of ways you could start it.
 For example something as simple as

 I would avoid using dear in front of the name like in